fuelsoft/viewer/README.md

 * Zoom is handled by hitting keypad +/- or scrolling.
 * Panning is handled by left-clicking and dragging the image.
 * Zoom and position can be reset by hitting keypad 0 (keypad zero).
+* Quit by closing the window or hitting Escape.

 ### Supported formats:
 As listed [here](https://www.libsdl.org/projects/SDL_image/docs/SDL_image.pdf#page=8&zoom=auto,-205,547).